Death Be Not Proud: Poem

 Donne had a major illness that brought him close to death during his eighth year as an Anglican minister.
 The illness may have been typhoid fever, but in recent years it has been shown that he may have had a relapsing fever in combination with other illnesses.

 The sonnet has an ABBA ABBA CDDC EE rhyme scheme ("eternalLY" is meant to rhyme with "DIE").

 The last line alludes to 1 Corinthians 15:26: "The last enemy that shall be destroyed is death".

 The poem's opening words are echoed in a contemporary poem, "Death be not proud, thy hand gave not this blow", sometimes attributed to Donne, but more likely by his patron Lucy Harington Russell, Countess of Bedford.

-Notable use in pop culture
+Influence on other works

 Death Be Not Proud (1949) by John Gunther, is a memoir of his son's struggle with — and ultimately death from — a brain tumor.

-"Death Be Not Proud" was partially recited by Jason Miller as Patient X in the film The Exorcist III.

-The first two and last two lines of "Death Be Not Proud" are recited by Paladin in The Prophet (Episode 16, Season 3 of Have Gun - Will Travel).

-The poem was set for voice and piano by Benjamin Britten as the concluding song in his song cycle The Holy Sonnets of John Donne.

 In the Pulitzer Prize–winning play Wit by Margaret Edson (and the film adaptation with Emma Thompson), the sonnet plays a central role.

-The first two lines are recited at the beginning of the title track to Children of Bodom's third album Follow the Reaper.
+The first two lines of the poem are read aloud at the beginning of the opening title track of Follow the Reaper by Finnish metal band Children of Bodom.

-The poem is recited in its entirety by Kenneth Branagh at the end of Episode 4 of the 1987 BBC series Fortunes of War, following the death of one of the main characters.

-The title of the 1981 hostage drama film Kings and Desperate Men starring Patrick McGoohan, Alexis Kanner and Margaret Trudeau is taken from the poem and McGoohan recites part of it in the film.

-In The Simpsons episode "HOMR," Homer Simpson mentions reading the poem.
-Additionally, the season 7 episode "Marge Be Not Proud" derives its title from the poem.

-Plot keystone, and last lines, in the 1984 film The Hit.

-In Inside No. 9, Series 5, episode "Death Be Not Proud", the last two lines are recited.

-In MacGruber, within the first episode, the main character unsuccessfully recites it.

-The name of the fifth volume of the light novel "86: Eighty Six" by Asato Asato.